-A larger and more diversified portfolio could provide us with more consistent cash flow, which may support the maintenance and growth of our dividend.
-We generally distribute dividends to our Stockholders and last declared a pro-rated fourth quarter 2010 dividend of \$0.22 per share of our Common Stock, paid on December 29, 2010.
-Although management will continue to seek to generate income sufficient to pay our dividends in the future, the proceeds of future offerings, and the investments thereof, could enable us to maintain and possibly grow our dividends, which may include a return of capital, in the future.
+A larger and more diversified portfolio could provide the Company with more consistent cash flow, which may support the maintenance and growth of the Company's dividend.
+We generally distribute dividends to the Company's Stockholders and last declared a pro-rated fourth quarter 2010 dividend of \$0.22 per share of our Common Stock, paid on December 29, 2010.
+Although management will continue to seek to generate income sufficient to pay the Company's dividends in the future, the proceeds of future offerings, and the investments thereof, could enable us to maintain and possibly grow the Company's dividends, which may include a return of capital, in the future.